'People die at home': Tigray medical services struggle after turmoil of war

 Some hospitals are barely functioning, with no water, electricity or food, they said.
 Most were looted of medicines; staff members fled.

 “The health system in Tigray is reportedly nearly collapsing,” the United Nation’s Office for the Coordination of Humanitarian Affairs (OCHA) said in a Feb.
-4 report, noting that only three of the region’s 11 hospitals were working properly.
+4 report, noting that only three of 11 hospitals were working properly in the cities of Mekelle, Quiha and Maychew.

 Ethiopian Health Minister Lia Tadesse said conditions were improving rapidly.
 The government has sent supplies to 70 of the region’s 250 health facilities, along with 10 ambulances, she told Reuters last week.

-Note: (This story corrects to clarify the 11 hospitals discussed by OCHA are in three cities in Tigray, not the whole region)